kuldeep23907/Top-Level/WCC/EO  Scripts/watchNDVITamil.md

 ```
 Here also, due to the limitations of JavaScript, the 5 variables returned by this function are bundled in a single returned array.
 ### Initialise the satellite image data
 The next section of code calls the library module `initImg()` to define the satellite data that GEE will retrieve and calculate the indexes.
-This module is independent of the satellite source of data, be it MODIS, Sentinel 2 or Landsat 8.
-With a small change it can also handle hybrid sources such as CHIRPS (rainfall), SPI (drought) etc.
+This module is independent of the satellite source of data, be it MODIS, Sentinel 2 or Landsat 8, but is specialised for NDVI and NDWI calculation.
+With a small change it can also do the same for hybrid sources such as CHIRPS (rainfall), SPI (drought), SMOS (Soil Moisture), deforestation, flood etc.
 ```javascript
 //  -initImg: image collections to be used, with NDVI and NDWI bands added
 //    this is the only code that is specific to a satellite